artworking/base/doc/css.md

 # CSS

+## Sass directory structure

+Please read through the `README.md` file in each directory under `css/sass/` to get an idea of what’s expected there.
+As a general rule, `lib/` and `generic/` directories (and their files) should remain unchanged (see “updating base files” on the [main project README](https://github.com/artworking/base/blob/master/README.md)).

 ## Linting

 Please run [SCSS Lint](https://github.com/brigade/scss-lint) regularly to check for inconsistent CSS.
 The linter output should be error-free before committing – see “hacks” below for when this isn’t possible.